thawtar/ampersandCFD/README.md

 # ampersandCFD
-A browser based GUI pre-processor for OpenFOAM
+Web based GUI for OpenFOAM

+This is Web based GUI for OpenFOAM.
+This software uses Python with Trame 3D/VTK library for OpenFOAM.